HadarPinchasi/Bondify/README.md

 - Backend Server provides API endpoints and connects to MongoDB for persistent data.
 - Web Application lets users interact with FOOBAR from any browser.

+---
+For your own comfort: you can download these databases to your mongodb and log in as one of the users.